lets-do-code/Student-Management-System-Project/README.md

 In this Student Management System project, user can create , display, search, modify and delete student record.

-All imformation given by user stored into a recort.txt file.
+All imformation given by user stored into a record.txt file.